Dershowitz: N.Y. AG James Out to Get Trump as Promised

 New York Attorney General Letitia James won't be reelected if she doesn't "get Trump" as promised, says Harvard emeritus law professor Alan Dershowitz.

-“She ran on the promise to get Trump.
+"She ran on the promise to get Trump.
 The title of my newest book is 'Get Trump.'
-That's based on her campaign pledge,” he told Newsmax TV’s “National Report" Thursday.
+That's based on her campaign pledge," he told Newsmax's "National Report" on Thursday.

 "She promised to get Trump, and if she doesn't get Trump, she won't be reelected, so I wouldn't have used the words that Trump used, but he's absolutely correct."